 Day in the Life

-Throughout the two-year program, students mostly take classes during the day, including the summer semester.
-There are a few evening classes.
+Throughout the two-year program, students take most classes during the day, however there are opportunities to take some evening classes.

-Some students work part-time while in the program.
-If you can manage it, it is better to focus only on school, since the program is challenging.
+Some students work part-time while in the program, but if possile, it is better to focus only on school, due to the challenging nature of the program.
 It requires a serious commitment.

 The program is intense because students have to prepare for the national registry exams and there is a different exam for each sub-specialty.
 There is a lot of material to know.